ZakKemble/nRF905-arduino/README.md

 to the top of the sketches that use the library.

-Also have a look at nRF905_config.h, that's where you can change which pins are used and stuff.
+~~Also have a look at nRF905_config.h, that's where you can change which pins are used and stuff.~~

-### AVR
-Copy the `./nRF905` folder to your project and add

-    #include "nRF905/nRF905.h"

-to the source files that use the library.

-Examples in the examples folder.

 ---

 Zak Kemble

-contact@zakkemble.co.uk
+contact@zakkemble.net